Inter-University Centre for Astronomy and Astrophysics: Facilities

 IUCAA, along with Persistent Systems, Pune, operates the Virtual Observatory project.
-The observatory provides users access to raw observational data along with advanced processing software designed by engineers at Persitent.
+The observatory provides users access to raw observational data along with advanced processing software designed by engineers at Persistent.

 IUCAA also maintains Girawali Observatory which is about 80 km from Pune city, off Pune-Nasik Road and near the historical Junnar town.
 In addition to catering to the needs of astronomers in general, this observatory is unique in setting aside a certain amount of time specifically for training as well as observational proposals arising from Indian Universities.
 The telescope has a primary mirror of diameter 2 meter, f/3 and a secondary of 60 cm, f/10.
 IUCAA Faint Object Spectrograph & Camera (IFOSC) is the main instrument available on the telescope's direct Cassegrain port currently.

 IUCAA, along with the Raman Research Institute and Indian Institute of Astrophysics, Bangalore, declared a proposal to take a ten percent stake in the Large Telescope Project, which would allow Indian astronomers access to major upcoming observatories such as the Giant Magellan Telescope (GMT), the Thirty Meter Telescope (TMT) and the European Extremely Large Telescope (EELT).